DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 Make sure this is addressed under storage and backup, in addition consider who should have and manage access at and archiving stage.

 If the data should be available for future research contact the archive you wish to deposit the data in and make sure that you collect the correct consents at data collection, so that the data can be archived and used for future research when the project period is over.

+#### Sufficiently adressed (DMP Evaluation Rubric)
+- Clearly indicates if personal data will be collected/used as part of the project, and, if applicable, how compliance with applicable legislation will be ensured (for example by gaining informed consent, considering encryption, anonymisation, or pseudonymisation).
+- Describes the procedure to manage access to only authorised users.

 ```
 **Relevant PID**